 I also like that they’re available in different colours so can match up with a colour-coding system for the bus wiring and feeder wiring, be aware however that the colour of the connector is related to the size of the wiring so you’ll need to use different gauges of wire for the different colours (thanks to Tom Lawton for the heads up on this point).

 You can see these in action in this video on bus and feeder wiring:

 The only downside is they’re really for medium gauge wires (14-22 gauge).
 I use heavier gauge wires for the bus on my DCC N / OO layouts — 16 gauge for the bus and 18 for track feeders — so this hasn’t been a problem.
 If however, you use smaller gauge wires you might want to test them first.
 And just in case you’re thinking of using them for other applications, they’re not recommended for normal household wiring.

-They’re available from Amazon here.
+They’re available from here in the UK.